src-d/blog/content/post/github_stars.md

 2. Fetch those intervals one by one.

 For example, we probe the number of repositories returned from the query `stars:50..60` and get 17,870 results.
-Too much (we've got 1k limit, remember).
+Too much (we've have a 1k limit, remember).
 OK, then we probe `stars:50..55` and get 10,566.
 Still too much.
 We continue to bisect the interval until we eventually converge to `stars:50..50` with 1,885.
 That number is bigger than 1000; does it mean we are unable to fetch all repositories rated with 50 stars?
-The answer is no, if we apply the trick which I call "updated dual-order".
+The answer is no, if we apply a trick which I call "updated dual-order".

-The idea is to sort the response by the date repository had last update (Search API allows setting different sort keys).
+The idea is to sort the response by the last updated date of the repository (Search API allows setting different sort keys).
 We make 2 requests, the first with ascending order and the second with descending.
 We take 1000 from the first and the last 885 from the second.
 Thus we extend the